When the skin blossoms - Rosacea: treatment, care and tips

 "Rosacea is rare and only women get it"

 With around 10 million people affected in Germany, rosacea is not a rare skin disease.
 According to the literature, more women are affected, but men in particular often suffer from the so-called bulbous nose.
 One possible consequence is physical complaints such as breathing problems.
-As the greatly enlarged nose is often mistakenly associated with increased alcohol consumption by those around them, many sufferers also experience psychological stress.
+As the greatly enlarged nose is often mistakenly associated with increased alcohol consumption by those around them, many sufferers suffer from the additional psychological burden.

 "Rosacea is contagious"